 Mt Oyama

 Mt Oyama is the most beginner-friendly mountain in the Tanzawa mountain range, with cable car access making it doable as a 3 - 4 hour hike.
-Fom Tokyo, it’s a 75-minute train ride to Isehara station, then a 30-minute bus to the Oyama Cable bus stop.
+From Tokyo, it’s a 75-minute train ride to Isehara station, then a 30-minute bus to the Oyama Cable bus stop.
 You’ll be able to spot Mt Fuji from near the top of the trail.

 Mt Tonodake